 When building a schema that implements a class defined by your organization, remember that mixins are available for use only with compatible classes.
-Since the class you defined is new, there are no compatible mixins listed in the Add Mixin dialog.
-Instead, you will need to select Create New Mixin and define a mixin for use with that class.
+Since the class you defined is new, there are no compatible mixins listed in the Add mixin dialog.
+Instead, you will need to select Create new mixin and define a mixin for use with that class.
 The next time you compose a schema that implements the new class, the mixin that you defined will be listed and available for use.

 Change the class of a schema

-If you confirm the class change, the canvas will be reset and all composition progress will be lost.
+After confirming the class change, the canvas will be reset and all composition progress will be lost.